Marcel Nguyen: 2019

 Nguyen was scheduled to compete at the American Cup but withdrew due to injury.
 After he recovered he competed at the Stuttgart World Cup where he finished fourth behind Artur Dalaloyan, Sun Wei, and Petro Pakhniuk.
 Nguyen competed at the European Championships in April where he was the first reserve for the parallel bars.
 At the German National Championships Nguyen finished second in the all-around behind Andreas Toba but finished first on floor exercise and parallel bars.
 Additionally he finished third on high bar and rings.
 Nguyen was selected to represent Germany at the 2019 World Championships; however he tore a tendon in his shoulder and had to withdraw.

-2021–23
+2021–2023

 In May 2021 Nguyen tore a cruciate ligament in his right knee which ended his bid to compete at the upcoming Olympic Games in Tokyo.

 Nguyen returned to competition in May of the following year and competed at the 2022 Varna Challenge Cup.
 He qualified to the rings, parallel bars, and horizontal bar finals.

 On 14 March 2023 Nguyen announced his retirement from the sport.

+Television appearances

+Nguyen appears on the January 3, 2025 episode of Ninja Warrior Germany.
+He was part of "Team Buschi", which also consisted of Mike Heiter, Christine Theiss, and Martin Schmitt; together they finished in first place.

+Nguyen appeared in season 4 of Die Verräter – Vertraue Niemandem!
+(The Traitors).
+He was a faithful and was banished in episode 2.